O-X-L/docs/en/network/openwrt.rst

 OpenWRT is an Operating System for network devices like routers, switches and wlan access points.

+This documentation is focusing on using it as WLAN access point.

 See also: :ref:`OpenWRT Hardware & Firmware Flashing <net_openwrt_hw>`

 ----